The Committees are an essential channel to deliver the mission of the CNCPI.

 Providing real opportunities for exchange and reflection among the French Patent & Trademark Attorneys who attend, these Committees enable participants to develop and deepen the expertise of the CNCPI on strategic issues linked to intellectual property problems, both at national and international levels.

-Today, there are twelve different Committees, enabling the CNCPI to work across a wide variety of issues.
+Today, there are twelve different Committees, overseeing multiple themes and expertise, enabling the CNCPI to work across a wide variety of issues.

 The AER (Action In Regions) Committee, which has more than 50 active members, including 15 regional correspondents, is dedicated to developing and strengthening the presence of the CNCPI in the different regions where CPIs are located.